xyczero/pcms/README.md

 pcms
 ====

-A personal content management system is baesd on Django and Bootstrap which is showing in form of blog.
+A personal content management system is baesd on Django and Bootstrap which is showing in form of blog

+test ubuntu git